Last published 01 Nov 2018

 Who is involved in Youth Week in NSW?

-In October/November each year, NSW local councils are invited to jointly fund Youth Week activities in their area by the NSW government.
-Young people need to be involved in all stages of the activity including planning, development and management.
+NSW local councils jointly fund, with the Department of Communities and Justice, Youth Week activities in their area.
+Young people must be involved in all stages of the activity including planning, development and management.

 Management of Youth Week

-Youth Week in NSW is managed by Department of Family and Community Services in partnership with the Advocate for Children and Young People.
+Youth Week in NSW is managed by the Department of Communities and Justice in partnership with the Advocate for Children and Young People.
 The NSW Youth Advisory Council gives advice on the management and operation of NSW Youth Week.

 History of Youth Week